PSSRA/pssra.github.io/content/join/bylaws.md

 Voting may take place for (a) installation or removal of chapter officers, (b) changes to non-bylaws policies and procedures (see Article Seven), or (c) amendments to chapter bylaws.
 Votes may take place publicly or confidentially.
 All contested officer elections and any votes on elected officer removal will be held confidentially.
 It is otherwise at the discretion of the CCC on how to hold a vote.

-There shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.
+Unless otherwise specified, there shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.

 # ARTICLE THREE: AMENDMENTS